hansenp/diachrscripts/README.md

 As with the histograms for the comparison of DI, UIR and UI, the density differences of NE and EN within the individual bins are shown to the left of the histograms.
-The density differences between *simple* and *twisted* interaactions are shown below the histograms.
+The density differences between *simple* and *twisted* interactions are shown below the histograms.

 The second PDF file